Hydration Belts

-Silva's belts are designed for running, cross-country skiing, and training where you want to carry your phone, keys, nutrition, and hydration without restricting movement.
-Here you'll find everything from lightweight waist packs for shorter workouts to hydration belts for longer distances, ski tours, and activities where a secure fit and easy access are essential.
+Silva belts are made for running, cross-country skiing and training where you want to carry your phone, keys, energy and hydration without limiting movement.
+Here you will find everything from practical waist packs for shorter sessions to hydration belts for longer distances, ski trips and activities where stable fit and easy access are essential.

-Running belts and hydration belts for active training
+Running belt and hydration belt for training in motion

-A running belt is a practical choice when you want to carry the essentials close to the body without using a backpack.
-It works well for short runs, intervals, city running and trails where phone, keys, energy or a thin jacket need to come with you.
+A running belt is a practical option when you want to carry the essentials close to the body without using a backpack.
+It suits short runs, intervals, city running and trail sessions where your phone, keys, energy or a thin wind jacket needs to come along.

-For longer sessions, winter training and ski outings, a hydration belt can offer more volume and easier access to fluid.
-Silva’s range suits runners and skiers who need a stable belt for running, cross country skiing or endurance training.
+For longer sessions, winter training and ski trips, a hydration belt can provide more packing volume and easier access to fluid.
+Silva’s range suits both those who run regularly and those who need a stable drinking belt for running, cross-country skiing or other endurance training.

 Small running belts and larger hydration belts

-Strive Loop Belt Black is a light and flexible running belt when you want to carry phone, keys, energy and a thin jacket during shorter sessions.
-If you want fluid included from the start, Strive Loop running belt + Soft flask is a practical option for running with a light hydration setup.
+Strive Loop running belt is a light and flexible choice when you want to carry your phone, keys, energy and a thin jacket during shorter sessions.
+For those who want hydration included from the start, Strive Loop running belt + Soft flask is a practical option for running when you want to carry water without unnecessary volume.

-For longer sessions and cross country skiing, Flex Belt 10 Litre, Flow Belt 6 Liter and Race Belt 4L with Resevoir provide more space for fluid, extra layers and energy.
-If you already have a bladder or want to choose your own hydration solution, Race Belt 4L is a flexible option.
+For longer sessions and cross-country skiing, Flex Belt 10 Liter and Race Belt 4L with hydration reservoir provide more space for fluid, extra layers and energy.
+If you already have a hydration reservoir or want to choose the solution yourself, Race Belt 4L can be a more flexible choice.

 How to choose the right running belt

-Start with distance, what you need to carry and whether the belt will mainly be used for running, skiing or several activities.
+Start from how far you train, what you need to carry and whether the belt will mainly be used for running, skiing or several activities.

-• For shorter runs Choose a light running belt with space for phone, keys and energy when you want to pack as little as possible.
+• For shorter runs Choose a light running belt with a pocket for phone, keys and energy when you want minimal packing.

-• For hydration while running Choose a running belt with bottle or soft flask when you want fluid without wearing a vest.
+• For hydration during running Choose a running belt with a water bottle or soft flask when you want to drink without wearing a vest.

-• For cross country skiing Choose a hydration belt with more volume, insulated function and space for energy or thin extra layers.
+• For cross-country skiing Choose a hydration belt with larger volume, an insulated solution and space for extra energy or thin layers.

-• For phone and small items Choose a waist bag for running with stable fit so the contents stay calm when pace increases.
+• For phone and small items Choose a waist pack for running with a stable fit so the contents do not bounce when the pace increases.

-Complete your belt with hydration, vest and accessories
+Complete the belt with hydration, vest and accessories

-For more solutions for bags, belts and packing, explore Silva’s accessories for bags and running belts.
-For winter training, the belts also pair naturally with gear for skis and snowboards.
+For more solutions for bags, belts and packing, see Silva’s accessories for bags and running belts.
+For winter training, the belts naturally pair with gear for skiing and snowboarding.

-Silva experience in carrying systems for running and skiing
+Silva’s experience with carrying systems for running and skiing

-Silva develops gear for movement where fit, access and balance need to work through the entire activity.
-A Silva hydration belt or running belt is made to sit close to the body and give quick access without disturbing your rhythm.
+Silva develops gear for movement where fit, access and balance need to work throughout the whole activity.
+A Silva hydration belt or running belt is therefore built to sit close to the body and give quick access to what you need without disturbing your rhythm.

-If you want to compare belt, vest and backpack, Silva’s carry guide gives practical support.
-It helps you choose the right carrying solution for short runs, long sessions, commuting and winter training.
+If you want to compare belt, vest and backpack, Silva’s Carry Guide provides practical guidance.
+It helps you find the right carrying solution for short runs, long sessions, commuting and winter training.

 Frequently asked questions about running belts